suyatanar/javascript_search/README.md

-This is the JavaScript Search function.
+This is the JavaScript Search function from W3school.